-Overview Reference View the results of a time series expression in a virtual table "TSCreateExpressionVirtualTab procedure" on page 4-8 You can create a virtual table based on the results of a time series expression, such as the AggregateBy function.
-Previously you needed to save the results of the expression in an intermediate table and create a virtual table based on the intermediate table.
-Output time series data in XML format "TSToXML function" on page 7-115 You can produce an XML representation of a time series by using the new TSToXML function.
-You can use the XML data to send time series information to other applications.
-Time series data in the stores_demo database "Sample smart meter data" on page 1-15 You can use the new time series tables in the stores_demo database to experiment with time series data by running SQL queries and time series routines.
+Overview Reference Time series data in the stores_demo database "Sample smart meter data" on page 1-15 You can use the new time series tables in the stores_demo database to experiment with time series data by running SQL queries and time series routines.
 The stores_demo database has three new tables that contain smart meter time series data.
 Predefined calendars for time series "Predefined calendars" on page 3-5 You can use one of the seven predefined calendars when you create a time series instead of creating your own calendar.
 The calendars start at the beginning of 2011.
 The calendar patterns have interval durations of one minute, 15 minutes, 30 minutes, one hour, one day, one week, and one month.
-Run the Transpose function in table expressions "Transpose function" on page 7-81 You can use the Transpose function in table expressions to return time series data in a tabular format that is easy to read.
+Run the Transpose function in table expressions "Transpose function" on page 7-79 You can use the Transpose function in table expressions to return time series data in a tabular format that is easy to read.
 Easier time-series data updates from virtual tables "The TSVTMode parameter" on page 4-11 When you update time series data from a virtual table, by default only the primary key is used to find the row to update.
 You do not need to provide accurate values for columns that are not part of the primary key.
 Previously, all columns except the TimeSeries subtype column were used by the virtual table to identify the row to update.
 When you create virtual tables, you can configure the update behavior: • Update the values of columns in an existing row that are not part of the primary key.
-(To prevent updating a non-primary key column, set it to NULL in the INSERT statement. ) • Update the value of all the columns in an existing row that are not part of the primary key.
+(To prevent updating a non-primary key column, set it to NULL in the INSERT statement.) • Update the value of all the columns in an existing row that are not part of the primary key.
 Update columns that allow null values to NULL.
+Container name and TimeSeries subtype names extended to 128 bytes "TSContainerCreate procedure" on page 7-86 The maximum length of container names and TimeSeries subtype names is 128 bytes.
+Previously, the maximum length of the names was 18 bytes.
+Creating a TimeSeries subtype on page 5-6 Time series tables and containers can use non-default page sizes "TSContainerCreate procedure" on page 7-86 You can now store time series tables and containers in dbspaces that use non-default page sizes.
+Previously, all time series tables and containers had to be stored in dbspaces with the default page size.
+Create the database table on page 3-6 Faster deleting of time series data When you delete time series data, the performance is faster than in previous releases.
+You can delete large amounts of time series data in less time.